Subscribe To Our Newsletter

 If someone has a quick question or needs some basic information, use a web-based chat or instant messenger.

-If you have documents or multimedia files to share, use a project management or collaboration platform.
+If you have documents or multimedia files to share, use a file management or collaboration platform.

 If the entire group needs to assemble for a weekly meeting, brainstorm session, or team-building activity, use a video conference.
 (Remember, rather than calling in, this allows you to see and hear each other, tune in to nonverbal cues, and feel a sense of camaraderie).